iCliniq Logo

 • Macular Infarction - It is a condition causing vision problems, but the cause is not known.
 A few suggest ocular trauma to be the cause in some cases.

 • Tay-Sachs Disease - It is a genetic disorder characterized by the absence of enzymes essential to break down the fatty content called gangliosides.
-The gangliosides start getting accumulated in the brain and ganglion cells of the retina, causing cherry-red spots.
+The gangliosides start accumulating in the brain and ganglion cells of the retina, causing cherry-red spots.

 • Niemann-Pick Disease - It is a rare genetic disorder characterized by the body’s inability to metabolize the fats inside the cells.

-• Gangliosidosis - It is a name for a group of inherited diseases where the body lacks different proteins to break the fatty substances like gangliosides and resulting in its over-accumulation.
+• Gangliosidosis - This is a name for a group of inherited diseases where the body lacks different proteins to break the fatty substances like gangliosides, resulting in its over-accumulation.

 • Farber’s Disease - It is characterized by the accumulation of lipids in the joints, tissues, and central nervous system.
 It is an inherited disorder.